eytyet/ProgressMaskView/README.md

  - Dynamic Type capable.
  - Fit to all screen size.

-Animation is implemented on CALayer.
-Lightweight.
+Animation is implemented on CALayer and this will not consume CPU power.

 ## Easy to Use